medavox/tuki-nuwa/text/new words.md

 sa | sa <word> = verb | select verb meaning of next word
    | | select adjective meaning of next word
 ends a noun-phrase
+word which precedes an embedded sentence; functions similarly to 'that' (and 'to'?) in "If I'd known that you wanted to come with us"

 nisa might be unnecessary, as the position of the phrase in the sentence indicates whether a word is a noun\
 it's not unnecessary, because nouns may be used as part of a phrase, where their POS is ambiguous